-With nearly $9.7 billion in assets under management (AUM), the firm has 50 employees, including 32 advisors.
+With about $10.4 billion in assets under management (AUM), the firm has 51 employees, including 35 advisors.
 Its investors are very wealthy and more than half are not in the U.S.

 Alyeska Investment Group Background

 Alyeska Investment was founded in 2008 and registered as an investment advisor with Securities and Exchange Commission (SEC) in 2010.
 Anand Parekh is the principal owner, while Chief Financial Officer Jason Bragg and Chief Compliance Officer Brent Cunningham have small stakes.

 Technically, Alyeska Investment’s clients are the private funds it manages.
 Investors in these funds, then, are “accredited investors” as defined by the Securities Act of 1933, “qualifed purchasers” as defined by the Investment Company Act of 1940 and non-U.S. persons or entities.

 The firm’s minimums range from $10 million to $15 million, though the firm may waive minimums at its discretion.